Frequently Asked Questions

 Summer at the BHP is fickle.
 The elevation is nearly a mile high, so days are often hot, but the temperature drops dramatically the minute the sun goes down.
 Short bursts of rain are common in the afternoons and evenings, especially in June.
 Be prepared for quick weather changes.

 The Black Hills Playhouse is a unique and wonderful environment in the middle of Custer State Park.
 We want all of our visitors to have the best possible visit, so we’ve compiled this list of tips.
 As always, feel free to contact our friendly customer service staff if you have any further questions.

-Parking is located on grass or dirt areas around our campus.
+Parking is located in grassy areas with uneven ground.
 We will have parking attendants to help you find your way to a safe parking spot.
-We have plenty of room to accommodate campers, buses, RVs and trailers.
-Handicapped parking is located near the theater.
+We have room to accommodate campers and busses.
+Handicapped parking and drop off areas closer to the performing space is available.
 Just make sure to let the parking attendants know if you have any special needs.
 We’ll do our best to help you find the spot that’s right for you.

 The BHP is located in the middle of Custer State Park - there are no fences to keep animals in or out.
 Common wildlife sightings range from mice and chipmunks to bats and birds to buffalo, deer, elk, mountain lions, and bighorn sheep.
 Many animals look docile, but they all have one thing in common…they are wild and can be very dangerous.
 We encourage you to take pictures, but please do so from a safe distance.
 Every once in a while, a bird or bat gets in the theatre.
 Don’t worry, the show will go on!

 Is there a fee to enter the Park?
 Yes!